Technology, Design, & Innovation

 Our 1:1 laptop program ensures learning that is student-centered, personalized, inquiry-based, and hands-on.
 We launched our laptop program to provide flexibility, mobility, and equity so that every Westridge student has access to a laptop and digital resources.

-Every student in grades 4-8 is issued a school-owned and school-supported laptop to use on campus and at home.
+Every student in grades 4-8 is issued a school-owned and school-supported laptop.
 Students in grades 9-12 bring their own devices with the choice of any device (Mac or PC) that meets the requirements of the Westridge technology office; an impressive software package is provided free of charge (including the entire Adobe Suite with Photoshop, Illustrator, InDesign, Acrobat Pro, Premiere, Lightroom, and more, and Microsoft Office 360).
 Our friendly Help Desk staff and our Student Tech Partners are available to provide support to students of all grades.

 The cornerstone of our laptop program is guiding students toward an understanding of online ethics, self-control, and discernment.
 Beginning with day-long technology camps our new students attend over the summer and continuing with Human Development classes focused on ethical online behavior and discussions on how to become a responsible digital citizen, social-emotional learning is central to students’ experience with technology at Westridge.